neutrinojs/neutrino/packages/style-loader/README.md

 - `style`: Set options for the style-loader used when loading CSS files.
 - `css`: Set options for the css-loader used when loading CSS files.
+- `loaders`: Provide an array of custom loaders used when loading stylesheets
 - `test`: File extensions which support stylesheets
 - `ruleId`: The ID of the webpack-chain rule used to identify the stylesheet loaders
 - `styleUseId`: The ID of the webpack-chain `use` used to identify the style-loader